-The sorts of things people may bring to counselling include, but is not limited to:
+The sorts of things people may bring to psychotherapy include:

 - Current relationships at home or at work